 You stood with your arms outstretched as a lady measured you for a new school uniform; you were excited to begin your new life in Middle School – pinafore and all.

 You were elected class leader.
 It was an important role that only grew more important as you got older.
-You paced around and yelled at the noisemakers, and your shiny leader’s badge completed the authoritative look.
+You paced around and yelled at the noisemakers, your shiny leader’s badge completing the authoritative look.